cartesi/pos-dlib/README.md

 The same is true for the `unstake()` function - any tokens waiting to be released will have their deadlines reset if new tokens are added to the "withdraw bucket".
 When unstaking the priority are tokens that are in the "maturing bucket" and then the ones in the already staked one.
 This behaviour was chosen because it is the one most helpful to the users, since their staked tokens might be generating revenue.

-## Risks:
-- Someone withdrawing more tokens than they deposited.
-- Someone having more staked balanced than the amount of tokens they have deposited before `now - time to stake`.
-- Someone withdrawing tokens without having to wait for `time to  release` seconds.
-- Someone having tokens in the relase bucket that still count as staked tokens.

 # Block Selector

 The Block Selector contract manages the selection of an address every `targetInterval` seconds according to the weighted random selection [described above](#selection-process).